 Gynoecium: It is the female reproductive organ and the last whorl of the flower.
 It is composed of carpels and it occupies the central position of the thalamus.
 The stigma, style, and ovary form the components of the carpels.
-Ovary produces ovules internally.
+The ovary produces ovules internally.
 Through meiosis, ovules produce megaspores which in turn develops into female gametophytes.
 As a result egg cells are produced.